masDeFi/sol-mon/validator-server/README.md

-# Solana Validator Node Exporter Configuration
+# Sol-Mon: Validator Node Exporter

-This directory contains an Ansible playbook (`playbook.yml`) designed to install and configure Node Exporter on a Solana validator machine.
+This directory contains an Ansible playbook to install and configure Node Exporter on a Solana validator.

 Node Exporter is a Prometheus exporter for hardware and OS metrics, written in Go with pluggable metric collectors.
 It allows you to measure various machine resources: CPU, memory, disk, network, etc.